PotPie

 Westport After Dark: The Room Before the Food

-Westport is Kansas City's oldest commercial district, a neighbourhood that has cycled through reinventions while holding onto a certain lived-in quality that the city's newer corridors have yet to replicate.
+Westport is Kansas City's oldest commercial district, a neighborhood that has cycled through reinventions while holding onto a certain lived-in quality that the city's newer corridors have yet to replicate.
 The stretch of bars and restaurants along Westport Road operates at a different register from the Power and Light District's volume or the Plaza's polish.
 It draws a crowd that knows the city well enough to have opinions about it.
 PotPie, at 904 Westport Rd, sits inside that context: a dining room that reads as a counterpoint to the neighbourhood's louder options, built around the proposition that comfort food executed with care earns the same attention as any more overtly ambitious format.

 Approaching on foot, the scale is immediately apparent.
 This is not a room that announces itself.
 The architecture of Westport's older buildings runs low and functional, and PotPie occupies that kind of space without apology.
 Inside, the atmosphere is the kind that takes a few minutes to register: warm without being theatrical, lit at a level that encourages conversation rather than photography.
 Kansas City diners who have spent time at Affäre or the French bistro warmth of Aixois will recognise the calibration: a room designed for the meal to be the point, not the setting.